cjmakin/python-gol/README.md

 - Any dead cell with exactly three live neighbours becomes a live cell.
 - Each cell's neighborhood is the 8 cells immediately around it (Moore Neighborhood).

+Goals:
-The game will use a toroidal array.
-The user will be able to select the number of generations and choose from a selection of field sizes.
+- Use a toroidal array.
+- Allow user to select the number of generations and starting conditions (by point and click)
+- Allow user to choose from a selection of field sizes.